nickbarth/SinatraApp/readme.md

 ### Download it

-Clone this repository and initialize a new git
+Clone this repository and initialize a new git repository.

     git clone --depth 0 git://github.com/nickbarth/SinatraApp.git NEWAPP
     cd $_